curvednebula/curvednebula.com/src/cropvideo/README.md

 ## About

-Crop a video to a custom area or a common aspect ratio, trim unwanted time from the beginning or end, resize it to an exact output resolution, and save the result as a WebM file.
-MP4, WebM, MKV, MOV, and AVI files are supported.
+Crop a video to a custom area or a common aspect ratio, trim unwanted time from the beginning or end, resize it to an exact output resolution, and save the result as WebM, MKV, or MP4.
+MP4, WebM, MKV, MOV, and AVI input files are supported.
 Processing happens locally in your browser — your video is never uploaded.

 ## How to crop a video